-Just off of Lake Street, with spectacular up-close views of the Golden Gate Bridge, this is a special relatively little-known alcove.
+Just off of Lake Street, with spectacular up-close views of the Golden Gate Bridge, West Clay Park is a hidden jewel.

 Developed by Lyon & Hoag and officially opened on April 17, 1910, this area was advertised as "an exclusive marine view residence park".